-You must score a minimum of 70% on the WebAssign Homeworks before you can take the corresponding WebAssign Quiz.
-You have 10 attempts and unlimited time on each WebAssign Homework.
-You have three attempts and one hour on each WebAssign Quiz.
+You must score a minimum of 70% on the WebAssign Homework before you can take the corresponding WebAssign Quiz.
+You have 10 attempts per question and unlimited time on each WebAssign Homework.
+You have three attempts per question and one hour on each WebAssign Quiz.
 See WebAssign for the specific due dates.
-It is suggested that you do the WebAssign Quizzes prior to their due dates.

-There is a two-day extension on WebAssign homeworks and and a one-day extension on WebAssign quizzes.
+There is a three-day extension (from the original due date) on WebAssign homeworks and a one-day extension (from the original due date) on WebAssign quizzes.
 The extension button will be visible after the due date.
 Click Past Assignments (at the bottom of the current assignments), then click the extension link.
 There is no penalty for using an extension.
 There is no limit on the number of assignments for which you can use the extension request.
 However, if you often use the extension, then you need to work on time management because you are falling behind.